Dionne-Lab/catalight/docs/source/user_guide.rst

 .. figure:: _static/images/code_overview.png
     :width: 800

     A graphical representation of the basic experimental process.
 Equipment is initialized and passed to experiment objects.
-Experiments are defines, then run one by one.
+Experiments are defined, then run one by one.
 Data analysis can be performed after experiments are completed.

-Before launching into any code or GUI programs, lets talk a bit about the philisophy behind catalight.
+Before launching into any code or GUI programs, lets talk a bit about the philosophy behind catalight.
 The heart of catalight is the :class:`~catalight.equipment.experiment_control.Experiment` class.
 An instance of the :class:`~catalight.equipment.experiment_control.Experiment` class can be thought of as a literal experiment you'd like to perform.
 These python objects, once fully initialized, contain all of the instructions to send to equipment and actuate a desired experimental procedure.

 .. admonition:: The Basic Process Outline

-    a.
-The user initializes the desired equipment.
+    1. The user initializes the desired equipment.
-    b.
-That equipment is passed to each instance of :class:`~catalight.equipment.experiment_control.Experiment`, either on creation or after.
+    2. That equipment is passed to each instance of :class:`~catalight.equipment.experiment_control.Experiment`, either on creation of the experiment object or later.
-    c.
-The user provides each instance of Experiment with the desired experimental parameters.
+    3. The user provides each instance of :class:`~catalight.equipment.experiment_control.Experiment` with the desired experimental parameters.
-    d.
-When ready, the user calls the :meth:`~catalight.equipment.experiment_control.Experiment.run_experiment()` method for each Experiment instance.
+    4. When ready, the user calls the :meth:`~catalight.equipment.experiment_control.Experiment.run_experiment()` method for each Experiment instance.
 We refer to multiple experiments as a "study"

        * The experiment proceeds in a series of steps, looping through the independent variable values provided
        * The equipment is set to the appropriate condition, waits for steady state, then collects data
-       * Collected data is saved in a consisten heirarchy after each data collection step
+       * Collected data is saved in a consistent heirarchy after each data collection step
        * On completion, the equipment is set to a safe condition
-    e.
-If there are more Experiment objects in the study, the next one starts.
+    5. If there are more :class:`~catalight.equipment.experiment_control.Experiment` objects in the study, the next one starts.
 Otherwise the program finishes and the user can run data analysis using the tools in the analysis subpackage.

 **Thats the majority of what you need to know!** The rest of this package is comprised of tools for interacting with the Experiment object and resulting data.
 The :ref:`usage section <gui>` describes how the user can create and modify experiment objects either using the GUI interface or through scripting.
 Both are equally valid.
 Scripting provides more flexibility and is easier to change when trying to get the project up and running on your own equipment.
 The GUI version can be easier to use provided you can configure it for your specific instrument.
 A major benefit of the GUI interface is the ability to control the equipment manually and in real-time.
 This is extremely helpful when refilling the reactor, for example, as you can control the gas flow conveniently.